When it comes to structural metal fabrication, perhaps there is only one metal that gets as much attention as steel, and that is aluminum.

 What is the Difference Between Zinc Alloy and Aluminum Alloy

 Different Raw Materials

 Zinc alloy is an alloy based on zinc with other elements added.
-The alloying elements that are often added are low-temperature zinc alloys such as aluminum, copper, magnesium, cadmium, lead, and titanium.
+The alloying elements that are often added are low-temperature zinc alloys such as aluminum, brass, magnesium, cadmium, lead, and titanium.

 Different Scope of Application

 Zinc alloys can be divided into cast zinc alloys and deformed zinc alloys according to the manufacturing process.
 They can be used for die-casting instruments, galvanized anti-corrosion on the surface of electric poles of automobile parts, and the improvement of high-temperature corrosion resistance caused by galvanized treatment of boiler water wall piping.

 Aluminum alloy is the most widely used non-ferrous metal structural material in the industry and is widely used in aviation, aerospace, automobile machinery manufacturing, shipbuilding, chemical industry, etc.